lekhrajdinkar/solution-engineer/01_aws/00_DVA-C02/18_CLOUD_FORMATION.md

 Resources:  # Contains definitions of AWS resources to be created (MANDATORY).
   MyEC2Instance:  # Logical name for the EC2 instance.
-    Type: "AWS::EC2::Instance"  # Specifies the resource type (an EC2 instance in this case).
+    Type: "AWS::EC2::Instance"  # Specifies the resource type (an EC2 instance in this case). # service-provider::service-name::data-type-name
     Properties:  # Contains properties to configure the resource.
       InstanceType: !Ref InstanceType  # Uses the parameter for instance type.
       KeyName: "MyKeyPair"  # Name of the key pair for SSH access.